 So, what foods are high in phytic acid?

-It turns out that we really want to watch the amount of grains, seeds, nuts and legumes we consume as eating a diet heavy in these foods that contain high phytic acid content will directly undermine our efforts to create greater oral health.
+We really want to watch the amount of grains, seeds, nuts, and legumes that we consume.
+These foods contain high levels of phytic acid, so eating a diet that’s heavy in them will directly undermine our efforts to create greater oral health.

-Eating lots of grains will function as an ‘anti-nutrient’ in the body by lowering our blood phosphorus levels AND blocking our body’s ability to absorb the other necessary minerals in our diet.
+Eating lots of grains will function as an ‘anti-nutrient’ in the body, lowering our blood phosphorus levels AND blocking our body’s ability to absorb the other necessary minerals from our diet.

-To test their theory, the Mellanby’s conducted a study with children with existing cavities.
+To test their theory, the Mellanbys conducted a study with children who had existing cavities.

-They wanted to see if they could reverse the existing decay applying the information they had gathered around the importance of vitamin D and eating foods high in phytic acid.
+They wanted to see if they could reverse the existing decay by applying the information they had gathered about vitamin D and phytic acid content in foods.

-The group 2 children ate a regular diet plus supplemented vitamin D
+In group 2: The children ate a regular diet, plus they supplemented with vitamin D.

-And group 3, the children ate a diet very low in phytic acid containing foods plus supplemented vitamin D. Interestingly, this third group didn’t eat a perfect diet in our eyes.
+And group 3: The children ate a diet that was very low in phytic acid-containing foods, plus they supplemented with vitamin D. Interestingly, in our opinion, this third group didn’t eat a perfect diet.

-Here’s another quote from Dr. Mellanby on the diet of this third group of children.
+Here’s a quote from Dr. Mellanby regarding the diet of this third group of children:

 “Although [the group 3 diet] contained no bread, porridge or other cereals, it included a moderate amount of carbohydrates, for plenty of milk, jam, sugar, potatoes and vegetables were eaten by this group of children.”

-They tested the children before and after the 6 month period checking for both existing cavities that got worse, new cavities formed and existing cavities that had hardened, showing signs of healing the cavity.
+They tested the children before and after the 6-month period, checking for existing cavities that got worse, new cavities that had formed, and existing cavities that had hardened (showing signs of healing the cavity).